adobe/aem-boilerplate/blocks/references/README.md

 ## How it Works

 Forms and fragments are discovered based on data attributes, which are rendered by those respective blocks.
-You may need to update the form/fragment blocks in your project to comply with this requirement.
+You may need to update the form/fragment blocks in your project to make this work.
+Links are discovered using a domain check, so any link in the DOM to hlx.page, hlx.live, or a production domain, will be included.
+This logic is included in [`utils.js`](../../scripts/utils.js#L37)

-Links are simply discovered by the fact they are relative (starts with `/`).
-If your project doesn't rewrite all local links to be relative, you may want to modify this logic to fit your needs.

-Once a reference is discovered, and an admin api call is triggerred to get it's edit link and publish status.
-In addition, for fragment and link references, the document is fetch to get it's title.
+Once a reference is discovered, an admin api call is triggerred to get it's edit link and publish status.
+In addition, for fragment and incoming references, the document is fetched to get it's title.

 ### Incoming References